-To date, seven properties were discovered to have a shared sanitary sewer service.
+To date, two properties were discovered to have a shared sanitary sewer service.
 Per State of Minnesota Building Code, all homes need to have an individual sanitary sewer service line.
-Our Building Department and Engineering Department discussed these violations.
+Our Building Department and Engineering Department have discussed these violations.
 Consideration was given to compel the property owners to undertake corrective action prior to the construction project.
 In that scenario, each property owner would have needed to independently hire a plumbing contractor.
 Deep excavation within the right of way would have necessitated significant removal and restorations expense.
 Property owners on shared services would need to carefully coordinate with one another to solve relatively complex utility problems.

-After consideration, a letter (Appendix E1) was sent out to these property owners explaining a better approach in which we will correct their code violations during the project.
+After consideration, a letter will be sent out to these property owners explaining a better approach in which we will work to correct their code violations during the project.
 Completing the work during road reconstruction will result in significant savings for the affected parties as road removal and restoration costs are borne as project costs.
-After all of the work is complete, the City will divide the cost of the work evenly amongst the properties that received a new separate service.
+After all of the work is complete, the City will divide the cost of the work evenly amongst the properties that received a separate service.
+This work shall be paid for by the property owners.